tinykishore/Plantify/README.md

 Plantify welcomes contributions from the community.
 If you would like to contribute to the project, please follow the guidelines below:

-1. Fork the repository and create your branch from the `main` branch.
+1. Fork the repository and create your branch from the `master` branch.
 2. Make the necessary changes and improvements.
 3. Ensure that your code follows the project's coding conventions and standards.
 4. Write clear and concise commit messages.